Funeral Sentences and Music for the Funeral of Queen Mary: Music

 The March, in C minor, was written for a quartet of flatt trumpets, which, as slide trumpets, could play notes outside of the harmonic series and thus in a minor key.
 Following the March is the Canzona, also in C minor.
-"Thou Knowest Lord" is in E-flat major and is a stirring hymn-like setting with all the voice parts moving in the same rhythm.
+"Thou Knowest Lord" is in E♭ major and is a stirring hymn-like setting with all the voice parts moving in the same rhythm.

 Purcell's earlier setting of the fourth sentence of the Burial Service, "Man that is born of a woman", introduces a melancholy theme.
 Purcell brings tension to the phrase with "hath but a short time to live", and the melody rises and falls with the words "he cometh up and is cut down like a flower".
 With "In the midst of life we are in death", an earlier setting of the fifth sentence, Purcell begins with a soprano part that is passed on to the choir.
 The music portrays with chromaticism an air of anguish.
 There are two earlier versions of "Thou Knowest Lord".